RomDeffayet/reinforcement-learning-cheatsheet/README.md

 Besides the original sources, this work is (very) strongly inspired by the vulgarisation efforts of Alexandre Proutière in his [RL course](http://www.it.uu.se/research/systems_and_control/education/2017/relearn) and Josh Achiam in OpenAI's [Spinning Up](https://spinningup.openai.com/en/latest/).

+I also used Francesco Saverio Zuppichini's own [RL Cheatsheet](https://github.com/FrancescoSaverioZuppichini/Reinforcement-Learning-Cheat-Sheet) as a template for the latex.

 ## Sources :